 Why Should You go to Trade Shows?

-Here at JW European we have always attended the show in some form or another with at least one employee attending.
-This year however for the first time we will have our very own, not-sharing-with-anyone, small corner stand (Hall 8.2, B-13, come and see us for prosecco and Italian cakes!).
+Here at JW European we have always attended Fruit Logistica in Berlin in some form or another with at least one employee attending.
+This year, as well as last year, we will have our very own small corner stand (Hall 8.2, B-15, come and see us for prosecco and Italian cakes!).

 General business advice on trade shows in any industry is to sniff out and attend the right ones.
 Attending the right trade show for your company in your industry can expose you to new trends and products and generate some new creative ideas.
 It gives you the chance to learn from other companies you might not otherwise have met and in fact, the chance to spy on your competition (although this definitely does need to be considered from the defence point of view as well!).
 Leads for both strategic alliances and new customers can be generated and face to face communication in person is always better than ‘phone or email as it is more immediate and dynamic.

 Another angle from business advisors is that attending trade shows is a great chance for bosses and employees alike to have a bit of fun networking and going out together.
 Fruit Logistica is definitely a good place for that, from the man dressed up as a giant jazz apple that winds his way through the crowds every year, bouncing off visitors, to the girls dressed as bananas in the fruit hall to the gin bars masquerading as stands in the Spanish hall it can, at times, have a festival feeling.
 It is also tradition to carry the fun on into the Berlin restaurants and bars when the halls shut.
 For a select hardcore group it is also tradition to attend the second day of the show on zero sleep after a very hectic night out that starts to get very messy and a bit hazy in the Irish bar in the Europa Centre at about 2am…